Hakka people: Hakka diaspora

 Hakka Round House in Miaoli County.

 Southeast Asia

 Vietnam

 There are two groups of Hakka in Vietnam.
 One is known as Ngái people and lives along the border with China in Northern Vietnam.
 Another group is Chinese immigrants to Southern Vietnam, known as Người Hẹ, and is located around Ho Chi Minh City and Vũng Tàu.

 Cambodia

 About 65% of the Hakka trace their roots back to Meizhou and Heyuan prefectures in Guangdong Province.
-About 70% of the Hakkas are found in Phnom Penh where they dominate professions in the field of Traditional Chinese Medicine and shoemaking.
-Hakkas are also found in Takéo Province, Stung Treng and Rattanakiri, consisting of vegetable growers and rubber plantation workers.
+About 70% of the Hakka people are found in Phnom Penh where they dominate professions in the field of Traditional Chinese Medicine and shoemaking.
+Hakka people are also found in Takéo Province, Stung Treng and Rattanakiri, consisting of vegetable growers and rubber plantation workers.
 Hakka communities in the provinces migrated to Cambodia through Tonkin and Cochinchina in the 18th and 19th centuries.

 Thailand

 There are no records as to when Hakka descendants arrived in Thailand.
 In 1901, Yu Cipeng, a Hakka member of The League Society of China came to visit Thailand and found that the establishment of many varied organizations among the Hakka was not good for unity.
 He tried to bring the two parties together and persuaded them to dissolve the associations in order to set up a new united one.
 In 1909, The Hakka Society of Siam was established and Chao Phraya Yommarat (Pan Sukhum), then interior minister, was invited to preside over the opening ceremony for the establishment of the society's nameplate, located in front of the Chinese shrine "Lee Tee Biao".
 Yang Liqing was its first president.